jac2414/josefcohen.github.io/index.md

 # Honors and Publications
 ---

-:trophy: Columbia College Dean’s List<br/>
+- Columbia College Dean’s List
-:trophy: Cohen, J. A., McHugh, M. P.,  Hickok, M., Virgile, A., Connolly, D. A.J.
+- Cohen, J. A., McHugh, M. P.,  Hickok, M., Virgile, A., Connolly, D. A.J.
 (2020).
 Is There an Optimal Vertical Ground Reaction Force Profile for Countermovement Jump Performance.
-American College of Sports Medicine, San Francisco, CA <br/>
+American College of Sports Medicine, San Francisco, CA
-:trophy: McHugh, M. P., Hickok, M., Cohen, J. A., Virgile, A., Connolly, D. A.J.
+- McHugh, M. P., Hickok, M., Cohen, J. A., Virgile, A., Connolly, D. A.J.
 (2020).
 Is there a biomechanically efficient vertical ground reaction force profile for countermovement jumps.
 Translational Sports Medicine.